Table of Contents

 Steps to Effectively Share People Across Multiple Offices

-Luckily, tools like Bridgit Bench have been created to solve the problems that come along with workforce planning in construction.
-With Bridgit, you’ll easily be able to track and adjust your workforce plan on the fly from anywhere within the tool.
+Luckily, tools like Bridgit Bench have been created to solve the problems associated with workforce planning in construction.
+With Bridgit, you can easily track and adjust your workforce plan on the fly from anywhere within the tool.

-You’ll need visibility on a few key areas and metrics for sharing resources across multiple offices.
-Once those are in place, sharing resources across offices and locations will be as easy as planning for your own location.
+You’ll need visibility on key areas and metrics for sharing resources across multiple offices.
+Once those are in place, sharing resources across offices and locations will be as easy as planning for your location.
 Here’s a list of steps to start sharing:

-• Visibility on labor shortages and surpluses: Companies need to clearly understand their workforce’s current distribution and utilization to effectively share labor across multiple offices.
+- Visibility on labor shortages and surpluses: Companies need to clearly understand their workforce’s current distribution and utilization to share labor across multiple offices effectively.
 This involves continuously monitoring labor demands and employee availability in each location.

 Sharing labor across multiple locations shouldn’t be a luxury, it should be a simple and essential part of your planning process.
 Before we go, here’s a quote from Ed McCauley, VP of Innovation at Wohlsen about how Bridgit Bench helped them support each other across different locations: